Does Restraining Order Show Up on Background Check? Search Yours Free

 Per federal law, individuals subject to a protective order are prohibited from purchasing or possession of a firearm, and the NICS check will flag anyone who has a restraining order on their record.4

-While a restraining order does go on a person’s record, does restraining order show up on background check reports?
-They can show up depending on the level of the check, type of screening, and how much information is requested by the person needing the information.
+While a restraining order does go on a person’s record, whether it shows up on background check reports depends on the level of the check, the type of screening, and the amount of information requested by the person needing the information.

-Does Restraining Order Show Up On Background Check Reports?
+Do Restraining Orders Appear On Background Check Reports?
 What Are The Laws In Your State?

 For the most part, a restraining order can show up on a background check since it is considered public record, but whether it shows up or not depends on the type of screening and the state in which the background check is completed.
 State laws dictate when a background check can include protective orders.

 Some states maintain an online registry of protective orders that can be searched by the public as well.
-For example, an Indiana background check can include an online free search of the protective and restraining orders issued by the Indiana court system.
+For instance, an Indiana background check may encompass a complimentary online search for protective and restraining orders issued by the Indiana court system.

-An Arkansas background check can also include a free online search of domestic violence court records through Arkansas Court Connect to include in the screening report.
+An Arkansas background check may also incorporate a no-cost online search of domestic violence court records via Arkansas Court Connect to include in the screening report.

 Arkansas' Court Connect search system that allows court records such as restraining orders to be searched.